chromium/chromium/storage/browser/blob/README.md

 **Minimum Disk Availability**

-We limit our disk limit to accomidate a minimum disk availability.
+We limit our disk limit to accommodate a minimum disk availability.
 The equation we use is:

 `min_disk_availability = in_memory_limit * 2`